capital-G/supercollider-wiki/sc-dev-Meeting-Procedure-&-Templates.md

 - send out a poll early in the week (Tuesday or early Wednesday)
 - announce the time on Thursday (or early Friday)
 - post minutes on GitHub and then to the list right after the meeting.
-(If the meeting was uneventful then it's okay to skip the list post, but do archive them on GitHub.)
+Always post minutes, even if uneventful.

 The announcements should be posted on sc-dev, Slack, and scsynth.org.
 Facebook and sc-users if we want more people to attend (i.e. we don't have anything super important to talk about).